AnjaliBansal2882/Network-Calibration-CNN-Object-Detectors/README.md

 ## Loss Functions
 ---

-Various types of loss functions can be applied along with the conventional regression and classification losses of the model, used for computing the gradients and hence updating the activations.
+Various types of auxilliary loss functions can be applied along with the conventional regression and classification losses of the model, used for computing the gradients and hence updating the activations.
 I have personally studied and implemented 3 of such losses for getting a true picture of my model.
 The losses I implemented are as follows:

 1. **MbLS** (Margin based Label Smoothing): which is also an implementation of the paper [The Devil is in the Margin: